The Knight-Hennessy Scholars application is now closed. All graduate degree program applications are due by November 15

 Are you a potential Knight-Hennessy Scholar at Stanford University?
 Below is a general listing of the eligibility factors.

 All Citizens Welcome

 We encourage applications to the Knight-Hennessy Scholars program from citizens of all countries.
 That’s natural since we expect Knight-Hennessy Scholars to have global impact.

 We expect that over time about one third of our Scholars will be from the United States, and about two thirds will be from countries outside the United States.
 Those numbers will fluctuate from year to year, since our goal is to admit the world’s very best students, regardless of location.

 All Graduate Programs at Stanford; Only for Graduate Degrees

 You are eligible to apply to the Knight-Hennessy Scholars program if you are applying to enroll in any full-time graduate degree program at Stanford (for example, but not limited to, DFA, Eng, JD, MA, MBA, MD, MFA, MS, or PhD) or if you plan on pursuing one of Stanford’s many joint- and dual- graduate degree options (for example, but not limited to, MD+PhD, JD+MA, MBA+MS).

 The Stanford education of Knight-Hennessy Scholars is fully funded.
 The Knight-Hennessy Scholars program funds up to the first three years of your graduate education, and if your degree program exceeds three years — such as an MD or PhD program, or a Stanford dual- or joint-degree program — then your Stanford home department will fund the remainder of your education to the extent consistent with its standard funding commitment for that program.
-(That is, for example, typically six years for PhDs in engineering, five years for PhDs in humanities.)
+(That is, for example, typically six years for PhDs in education, five years for PhDs in humanities.)

 While we are excited to build a cohort that reflects the breadth of excellence at Stanford, there are no allocations or quotas by discipline or program.
 Please note, however, that we will give priority to applicants who will spend at least two years at Stanford: we do not believe one year is sufficient to form the community we envision and benefit from the leadership platform we are developing.

-First/Bachelor's Degree Received in 2013 or Later; Enrolling in 2018 or Later
+First/Bachelor's Degree Received in 2013 or Later; Enrolling at Stanford in 2018 or Later